kixe/Audio_MP3/README.md

 - buttonwidth: The buttons width.
 By default set to 30.
 - volumewidth: The width of the VOLUME button.
 By default set to 30.
 - volumeheight: The height of the VOLUME button.
 By default set to 10
-- loadingcolor: The color of loading bar in hex format without #//default: ffff75
+- loadingcolor: The color of loading bar
-- sliderovercolor: Hover color of the bar in hex format without #
+- sliderovercolor: Hover color of the bar
-- buttonovercolor: Hover color of buttons in hex format without #
+- buttonovercolor: Hover color of buttons

 #### added in 1.0.2
 - buttoncolor: Color of Controls
 - slidercolor1: Start Color (start-color)
 - slidercolor2: End Color (gradient)
 - playlistcolor: Backgroundcolor of the playlist visible in  Multiplayer only (2 and more files)
 - currentmp3color: visible in  Multiplayer only (2 and more files)

 #### more informations about configuration options here:
 - http://flash-mp3-player.net/players/multi/documentation/
 - http://flash-mp3-player.net/players/maxi/documentation/

 ## changelog
 * 14.06.13 add error messages to the install routine
 * 15.06.13 hook added to $page